 One of the favorite things that Megan shared was this:

-Like I know we all want to just be happy and only have good things, but those painful and hard moments are also beautiful in a way and when we can be raw and beautiful and vulnerable with ourselves and with other people, it creates such deeper connections.
+I know we all want to just be happy and only have good things, but those painful and hard moments are also beautiful in a way and when we can be raw and beautiful and vulnerable with ourselves and with other people, it creates such deeper connections.

-How to do you support a grieving mother?
+How do you comfort a grieving mother?

-The biggest thing that Megan mentioned more than once is to understand that you can fix or change someone who is going through grief.
+The biggest thing that Megan mentioned more than once is to understand that you can not fix or change someone who is going through grief.

 There is no fixing what happened.